LaunchSchoolKalisz/LS170/study_guide/security.md

 - This is when a malicious party uses site input fields to inject HTML or JavaScipt into the site directly.
 - This can be prevented by performing _input sanitation_, such as getting rid of anything that might be problematic such as `<script>` tags.
 - It's also possible to escape certain characters that indicate JavaScript or HTML code.
-- Site's can also choose to only accept a safer form of input, such as Markdown.
+- Sites can also choose to only accept a safer form of input, such as Markdown.

 ## TLS